-In such cases, the handling employee shall note in the report that the owner was informed that the Police Department will not be responsible for theft or damage.
+When possible, the vehicle may be moved to a nearby legal location.
+The handling officer shall make a reasonable effort to inform the owner, and shall note in the report the Police Department will not be responsible for theft or damage.